aucontraire/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 * 7-error_code.py: script that takes in a URL, sends a request to the URL and displays the body of the response
 * 8-json_api.py: script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter
 * 9-starwars.py: script that takes in a string and sends a search request to the Star Wars API
+* 10-my_github.py: script that takes your Github credentials (username and password) and uses the Github API to display your id